-bb.
-Public Procurement Chamber Thuringia, Ruling from July 12, 2017 -250-4003-5533/2017-E-016-EF b.
-Paying compensation
+cc.
+Public Procurement Chamber Thuringia, Ruling from 12 July 2017 -250-4003-5533/2017-E-016-EF b.
+Paying compensation aa.
+Higher Regional Court of Düsseldorf,Decision of 22 June 2022 - Verg 36/21

 Ruling: A tenderer must document and be able provide evidence of the self-cleaning measures.
 If he merely claims to have carried out self-cleaning measures, this is not sufficient to meet the legal requirements of a successful self-cleaning according to section 125 ARC.